DeysiR/Deysi-R./index.md

 So I applied some courses online and also went to a school to learn css and html.
 From that moment, I realized that I needed to become a web developer.

-is a challenge, but also a joy because I'm doing what I like.
+It is being a challenge, but also a joy because I'm doing what I like.

 Now I applied to the founders and coders three intensive months, really waiting to be selected.